-how does electrical panel work
+How does electrical panel work

 Electrical

-Inside the electrical panel, there are multiple circuit breakers that act as switches to control the flow of electricity to each circuit.
-When too much electricity flows through a circuit, the corresponding breaker will 'trip' and shut off power to that circuit to prevent an electrical overload or fire.
-This helps protect your home's wiring and keep you and your family safe.
+Inside the panel, there are a series of individual circuit breakers that protect each circuit from overloading and tripping.
+When too much electricity flows through a circuit, the breaker will automatically shut off power to that circuit to prevent a fire or other electrical hazard.
+This helps ensure your home's electrical system operates safely and efficiently.

 Step-by-Step Guide